brontosaurusrex/brontosaurusrex.github.io/_posts/2023-11-30-Ripgrep-is-faster-than-ack.md

 In Debian repos, command name is `rg`.

 There is also [ugrep](https://ugrep.com), which can also searh pdfs, documents, e-books and image metadata.
 Command name is `ug`.
 Also in repos.
+Update: there is also [rga (ripgrep-all)](https://github.com/phiresky/ripgrep-all), which alows searching pdf, docx, sqlite, jpg, movie subtitles (mkv, mp4), etc and has some sort of `fzf` integration as well.
+Some debate on [HN](https://news.ycombinator.com/item?id=41567262).

 ## Benchmarks